Trent Codices: Other music manuscripts in Trent

 Although "Trent Codices" usually refers to these seven manuscripts alone, they are not the only testaments to active interest in late-Medieval and Renaissance music in Trent.
 At the back of a monophonic breviary (Biblioteca Comunale 1563, but permanently housed at the Museo Provinciale d'Arte) is a single folio, presumably from a much larger manuscript ca. 1400, containing a Credo by Antonio dictus Zachara da Teramo.
 Prayers dedicated to local saints were added to the manuscript sometime in the fifteenth century, establishing that the manuscript has been in Trent since at least the fifteenth century.
 Another fragment from the same period is found in incunabulum no. 60 at the Fondazione Biblioteca di S. Bernardino (formerly dei Padri Francescani).
 This source may be connected to the fragments at Padua.
 This library also houses a remarkable collection of so-called cantus fractus, or rhythmicized chant, which has recently been published.

 Later polyphonic works are found in manuscripts at Trent's Archivio di Stato (Sezione tedesca no. 105) and Biblioteca Comunale (MSS.
 283 an 1947/4, the latter including instrumental compositions) and among the donations of the musicologist Laurence Feininger at the Museo Provinciale d'Arte.
 The Feiniger collection also reflects his lifelong devotion to the collecting of later examples of liturgical chant, a collection which was also recently cataloged and published, in part, in facsimile.

 Publication of the Trent Codices

 The series Denkmäler der Tonkunst in Österreich published in 1900, the seventh year of its existence, volumes 14 and 15 bound together, which contain the first of several selections from the Trent Codices.
 Further, the volumes contain a complete thematic catalogue of the first six Trienter Codices (87, 88, 89, 90, 91, and 92), as well as an index of text incipits.

+Codices 87-92 were published in facsimile by Bibliopola (located in Rome) between 1969 and 1970.